Evópoli: Political position

 Sociologists like Stéphanie Alenda have described to Evópoli as a postmaterial party, according the categories of the sociologist Seymour Martin Lipset.

 Evópoli is a centre-right party that shows a variety of liberal tendencies, including classical liberalism, social liberalism, and conservative liberalism.

 Evópoli is in favor of same-sex marriage, in contrast from other parties within the Chile Vamos coalition.

 Presidential candidates

 The following is a list of the presidential candidates supported by Political Evolution.
-(Information gathered from the Archive of Chilean Elections).